 Nowcasting and forecasting epidemiological counts that are biased by delays in reporting ({epinowcast}).

-š: Co-maintain the Carpentries course on Data Analysis and Visualization in R for Ecologists.
+š: I previously co-maintained the Carpentries course on Data Analysis and Visualization in R for Ecologists.

 I am interested in working with you on a mathematical or statistical method/model that improves how we do outbreak analytics.